Code-Institute-Submissions/ucfdmp-dn/README.md

 Font awesome "bars" icon is used instead of bootstrap standard toggler.
 Standard toggler icon appers only if navbar **.bg-** utility is used.
 Using **.bg-** overrides bg color defined in css.
 It was decided to use fontawesome icon instead.

 ## Deployment

+Project is deployed on [github pages](https://dmtry.github.io/ucfdmp-dn/).

+No additional setup is needed to run project locally.
+- Download repositary.
+- Open index.html

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).